xyeres/fylo-component/README.md

 SCSS Partials have continued to speed up my workflow and provide a more clean end-result: deployable code that is neither bloated nor convoluted.

-One thing I'm proud of is the progress bar, a nice reusable component that is styled with the simplicity of (thanks to CSS tricks for the base idea):
+One thing I'm proud of is the progress bar (thanks to CSS tricks for the base idea), a nice reusable component that is styled with the simplicity of:

 ```scss
 &__bar {